 - An excessive number of attempts at using the vacuum extractor

 While improper use of a vacuum extractor is by far the most common cause of a subgaleal hemorrhage, other traumatic events during labor and delivery, including the use of forceps when attempting to assist the birth, can cause this kind of bleed.

-What Happens To An Infant Suffering From A Neonatal Subgaleal Hemorrhage?
+What Happens to an Infant Suffering from a Neonatal Subgaleal Hemorrhage?

 If not properly managed, infants who sustain and survive subgaleal hemorrhages have an increased risk of:

 - Permanent brain damage